What is an Outdoor Classroom? Benefits, Ideas and Setup Guide

 • Waterproof bags for storage

 A mud kitchen is an outdoor kitchen area filled with natural and recycled materials that can be used for creative play.
 Children can make their own "recipes" using natural materials such as leaves, sticks, and mud.
-Mud kitchens help children develop their fine motor skills and use their imaginations.
+Mud kitchens help children develop fine motor skills and use their imaginations.

-A water play area
+Water play area

 A water play area can be a great sensory learning environment for children.
 It can be as simple as a basin filled with water, or you could include a water pump, sprinklers, and other water toys.

-A sandpit allows children to practice their fine motor skills by digging, scooping, pouring, and raking sand.
+A sandpit allows children to practice fine motor skills by digging, scooping, pouring, and raking sand.
 They can also learn about measurement, volume, and weight as they fill and empty buckets of sand.

 A sensory garden stimulates the senses.
 It might include features such as different textures, scents, and sounds.
 For sounds, choose plants that make noise when the wind blows, such as ornamental grasses or bamboo.
 For scents, you could include herbs, flowers, and citrus fruits.

 Listening to and making music benefits children's development.
-To build a music garden classroom, bring musical instruments such as drums, shakers, and bells outside for children to use and encourage them to experiment with the different sounds they can make.
+To build a music garden classroom, bring musical instruments such as drums, shakers, and bells outside for children to use and encourage them to experiment with different sounds they can make.

-An outdoor art area
+Outdoor art area

-Have the children sit at the table and create their masterpieces.
+Have children sit at the table and create their masterpieces.
 When they're finished, hang their artwork up to dry.

-A loose parts area
+Loose parts area

 Set up a designated area with loose parts.
-Ask the children to build towers, houses, or whatever else they can imagine.
+Ask children to build towers, houses, or whatever else they can imagine.
 Let them be creative and have fun.

-A nature scavenger hunt
+Nature scavenger hunt

 Make a list of items for children to find in an outdoor scavenger hunt, such as a leaf, a flower, a rock, and a stick.
-Add in some challenges, like finding something that is red or finding something that smells nice.
+Add in some challenges, like finding something red or finding something that smells nice.

-Create a course with different obstacles for the children to overcome.
+Create a course with different obstacles for children to overcome.
 This includes balance beams, crawling through tunnels, jumping over hurdles, and walking along a line.
 Alternatively, set up an outdoor play area with different climbing and crawling equipment.
 An obstacle course can help children develop gross motor skills and coordination, and it can also foster a sense of achievement.

 Preschool children playing with water table outside.